kovidgoyal/calibre/manual/regexp.rst

 Well, that just about concludes the very short introduction to regular expressions.
 Hopefully I'll have shown you enough to at least get you started and to enable you to continue learning by yourself- a good starting point would be the `Python documentation for regexps <http://docs.python.org/library/re.html>`_.

-One last word of warning, though: Regexps are powerful, but also really easy to get wrong. |app| provides really great testing possibilities to see if your expressions behave as you expect them to.
+One last word of warning, though: Regexps are powerful, but also really easy to get wrong. calibre provides really great testing possibilities to see if your expressions behave as you expect them to.
 Use them.
 Try not to shoot yourself in the foot.
 (God, I love that expression...)
 But should you, despite the warning, injure your foot (or any other body parts), try to learn from it.

 Credits
 -------------